Is Tango Just for Old Folks?

 There used to be a program on TV in the U.S. called the “Lawrence Welk Show”—and if you really want to understand the meaning of “generation gap”, that’s where you should look.
 The show was ground zero in the war between children and their parents in the 1960s.
 It was a line drawn in the sand between everybody over 30 (who loved the show), and everybody under 30 (who hated it).
 It was aired on Sunday nights, and my elderly aunts and uncles actually scheduled their day around it.
 But I couldn’t even stand to be in the room when it was on.
 For me it was absolutely the most unhip, uncool, kitschy piece of trash that was ever created.
 But I’ve mellowed a little since then.
 Today, I think of it as being something like tango nuevo.

 “Lawrence Welk” was a variety show where they played popular music, and people would sing and do dance routines.
 One secret to its success was that no matter where the music came from, it was always cleaned up and arranged in a way that was comfortable and familiar.
 Whether the music was from Africa, Asia, Latin America, or New Orleans, it all came out sounding very… “Middle-American”.
 Same with the dancing.
 The wholesome young couple that performed on the show might dress up like gypsies or gauchos or Cossacks, but they kept smiling and dancing like the polite boy and girl next door.
-And even though they sometimes danced around in in calypso outfits or hula skirts, they were careful to avoid sexy hip movements.
+And even though they sometimes danced around in calypso outfits or hula skirts, they were careful to avoid sexy hip movements.

 The man who danced on the show was named Bobby, and he started out as a Mouseketeer on "The Mickey Mouse Club".
 There's a funny video of him teaching the Chicken Dance on YouTube—and it includes a move that was very popular in tango nuevo a few years back!
 It's the one where the couple puts their feet very close together, leans back, and spins around.
 These back-leaning, spinning giros seemed to be showing up everywhere in tango a few years ago, but I haven't seen them lately: